 If you are not satisfied with our handling of your complaint you may be able to ask the Legal Ombudsman (address: PO Box 6806, Wolverhampton, WV1 9WJ, Website: www.legalombudsman.org.uk Telephone: 0300 555 0333) to consider your complaint.

 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint.

 Note that the Legal Ombudsman service cannot be used by businesses or most other organisations, unless they are below certain size limits.

 As well as your right to complain about any of our bills under our complaints procedure, you can also apply for the bill to be assessed by the court under Part III of the Solicitors Act 1974, in which case the Legal Ombudsman may not consider your complaint.

 Any barrister or other professional we instruct on your behalf should have their own complaints process.
 So if you are not happy with their service you can complain to them direct.
-But please let us know.
 We can tell you how to make your complaint, if they have not given you that information themselves.

-Save as expressly set out, our agreement with you is not intended to confer rights on any third parties whether pursuant to the Contracts (Rights of Third Parties) Act 1999 or otherwise.
+Save as expressly set out above in clause 13 (No Claim against Employees/Directors), our agreement with you is not intended to confer rights on any third parties whether pursuant to the Contracts (Rights of Third Parties) Act 1999 or otherwise.